 * * *

 After Mr. Gulliver passed away I began collecting all my notes and diaries, which I started writing when I was 27 years of age.
-It was indeed a mammoth mission, reading and re-writing this profusion of pages I accumulated in 49 years… I embarked on this, to distract myself from my pains, both the physical and the emotional.
+It was indeed a mammoth mission, reading and re-writing this profusion of pages I accumulated over 49 years… I embarked on this, to distract myself from my pains, both the physical and the emotional.
 Reminding myself of my youthful, brave, and lustful past helped me forget my lonely, timid, repulsive present.
 Strange: even though I did not speak with my husband for almost 20 years, to this day I still miss his silence.
 I guess I always nurtured the silly hope that his love for those horses would exhaust itself and he would come back to me.
-Being the hopeless optimist I am, I now look forward to our reunion in the Afterlife.
+Being the hopeless optimist that I am, I now look forward to our reunion in the Afterlife.
 Unlike him, I am quite confident that there will be no horses there.
 Perhaps Lemuel will have outgrown this strange attraction for the equine; perhaps he will find my soul appealing again…

 Reading my memories diverted me from my grief.
 It almost felt as if I was re-living my long and adventurous life.
 A year ago I started toying with the idea of actually publishing this as a book, and commenced re-writing and filling-up the gaps, to make the story clear.
 And just as I am about done, lo and behold – you come to visit me, unexpectedly, asking for more of Gulliver’s travels!